SoftwareAG/adabas-go-api/README.md

 }
 ```

 The struct can be used to read or store data directly.
-The store of the whole structure will be done
+The store of the whole structure will be done.

-To store the struct record do
+To store the struct record, do this:

 ```go
 storeRequest, err := adabas.NewStoreRequest(Employees{}, ada, repository)